8 Day Trips from Malaga

 Activities

-Cable Car Ride: Take the cable car up the Rock of Gibraltar to get sweeping views and easy access to hiking trails at the summit.
+Cable car ride: Take the cable car up the Rock of Gibraltar for panoramic views and easy access to hiking trails at the top.

-Shopping on Main Street: Stroll along Main Street for duty-free shopping, British pubs, and local cafes where you can enjoy Gibraltar’s unique blend of cultures.
+Shopping on main street: Stroll along Main Street for duty-free shopping, British pubs, and local cafes where you can sample Gibraltar’s multicultural blend.

-Explore Nature Reserve: The Upper Rock Nature Reserve offers scenic hiking trails, historical sites, and lookout points over the surrounding sea and landscape.
+Explore nature reserve: The Upper Rock Nature Reserve has panoramic hiking trails, sites of historical interest, and lookout points over the surrounding landscape and sea.

-• Currency: On a day trip from Malaga to Gibraltar, remember that Gibraltar uses the Gibraltar Pound (GIP), though British pounds are widely accepted.
-Many establishments also accept euros, but change may be given in GIP.
+• Currency: On a day trip from Malaga to Gibraltar, remember that Gibraltar uses the Gibraltar Pound (GIP), even though British pounds are widely accepted.
+Most establishments accept euros as well, but change may be given in GIP.

 Additional Destinations for Day Trips from Malaga